 Pursuant to procedures established under the applicable law, all importers and exporters must register with the Registry of Importers and Exporters of the Ministry of Commerce in order to be able to undertake import, export and re-export operations through the system designated as Sistema Integrado do Comércio Externo ("SICOEX").
-Under Angolan law, importations can be made on a definitive or temporary basis.
-Definitive importations of goods into Angola under the general customs regime are subject to the following charges: customs dues; Consumption Tax; Stamp Duty; general customs fee; and other fees payable for services actually provided by customs agencies associated with the importation of goods, notably customs brokers' fees, port tariffs and administrative costs.
+Under Angolan law, importation can be made on a definitive or temporary basis.
+Definitive imports of goods into Angola under the general customs regime are subject to the following charges: customs dues; Consumption Tax; Stamp Duty; general customs fees; and other fees payable for services actually provided by customs agencies associated with the importation of goods, notably customs brokers' fees, port tariffs and administrative costs.
 Payments related to importation procedures are governed by a BNA Order.
-This statute allows advanced payments for the liquidation of such operations up to a maximum amount of USD 100,000.00.
-In 2014 BNA enacted a new order setting forth a more flexible regime applicable to payments for importation procedures, which allows advanced payments in the amount of USD 1,000,000.00.
-In order to benefit from this more flexible regime the importer must be registered with BNA and comply with a number of requirements.
+This statute allows advanced payments for the liquidation of such operations, up to a maximum amount of USD 100,000.00.
+In 2014, BNA enacted a new order setting forth a more flexible regime applicable to payments of importation procedures, which allows advanced payments in the amount of USD 1,000,000.00.
+In order to benefit from this more flexible regime, the importer must be registered with BNA and comply with a number of requirements.

 Finally, importing certain goods may be restricted or subject to quotas as a means to incentivise or protect national production.
-In 2015 this will be the case, most relevantly, within the cement industry.
+Most relevantly, in 2016 the importation of cement is prohibited, unless expressly authorised by the Cement Sector Commission ("Comissão do Sector do Cimento").